My Mortgage Sorted

 The SVR can also change at any time at the lender’s discretion.
 Unlike a tracker rate that follows the Bank of England base rate, there is no obligation for lenders to pass on base rate reductions to SVR customers.
 This makes budgeting unpredictable and almost always works against you.

-The single most important piece of timing advice is to start looking for a new deal three to six months before your current one expires.
-Most lenders will allow you to lock in a rate up to six months in advance, and the rate is typically held without commitment until completion.
+Start looking three to six months before your current deal expires.
+Most lenders will allow you to lock in a rate up to six months in advance, and the rate is typically held without commitment until completion, so there is no risk in starting early.

 1. 01